“Everything in life is an illusion” – we’ve heard this phrase before.

 My human mommy said that going to the vet will not hurt.
 She said that the vet is a nice woman.
-Mommy also promised that she will give me my favorite tuna treat afterwards.
+Mommy also promised that I will get my favorite tuna treat afterwards.

 This could be because how we remember the past and what we project on to the future, based on our memories.

-The visit to the vet didn’t feel like an illusion!
-And now, I’m projecting what I remember from the past onto how the experience will turn out tomorrow.
-Hence, I’m fearful.
+The visit to the vet certainly didn’t feel like an illusion!
+And now, I’m projecting what I remember from the past onto how the experience will turn out tomorrow, which is creating immense fear.

-My fear doesn’t feel like an illusion.
+My fear doesn’t feel like an illusion though.
 The fear is real…or so it seems.